JamaSoftware/harm-severity-updater/README.md

 * destination_harm_severity_field_name: The unique field name of the severity field in the destination item.

+* destination_harm_description_field_name: The unique field name of the harm description field to be updated in the destination item.

 * destination_revised_harm_identifier_field_name: The unique field name of of the revised harm Item of Type field in the destination item.

 * destination_revised_harm_severity_field_name: The unique field name of revised severity field in the destination item.

+* destination_revised_harm_description_field_name: The unique field name of the revised harm description field to be updated in the destination item.

 * source_harm_severity_field_name: The unique field name of the field in the source item that contains the desired data to be retrieved and placed into the destination item.
+This field data is populated into the

+* source_harm_description_field_name: The unique field name of the field in the source item that contains the desired data to be retrieved and placed into the destination item.
+This field data is populated into the
+<destination_harm_severity_field_name> and the <destination_revised_harm_severity_field_name>
+<destination_harm_description_field_name> and the <destination_revised_harm_description_field_name>

 ## Running the script